lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 1732 - Two discourses.
 I. On wisdom attainable by meditation of the vanity of human life ...
 II.
 Men more influenced by example than precept; ...
 Preached ...
 March 8, 1789, by the Reverend Samuel Hopkinson, ...	\[1789\]	London, United Kingdom	Samuel Hopkinson

+My own sliver of the ESTC was generously provided to me by the British Library in January 2017.
+It contains all items matching the query I specified, “(Words= alldocuments and W-year= 1789-\>1799 and W-Country of publica= enk),” which requests all documents published between 1789 and 1799 (inclusive) with a place of publication encoded as “England.”
+Running this search on the ESTC website at the time returned 52,001 records.
+The tools used to create the file, according to the librarian with whom I corresponded, returned 51,965 records, 36 records having gone missing; however, the file itself contains only 51,860, another 105 mysteriously lost.
+These 141 missing records are currently an unsolved mystery.
+My records come from the British Library’s ESTC database, rather than the STAR file.
+The corpus itself consists of a csv file[^cf34] with fifteen columns of information.
+The columns are: “Type of resource” (“Monograph” or “Serial”); “ESTC citation number”; “Name” (e.g., of an author, editor or illustrator); “Dates associated with name” (generally, the years they lived); “Type of name” (“meeting/conference,” “organization,” or “person”); “Role” (e.g., “author,” “cartographer,” or “bookseller”), “All names”, “Title”, “Variant titles”, “Place of publication”, “Publisher”, “Date of publication” (a single year), “Date of publication (not standardised)” (e.g., a year in roman numerals, or a date which includes a month or day), and “Publication date range” (for serials).
+In other words, it includes the very basic information of author, title, publisher, and year, in a complex structure which belies the apparent simplicity of these “basics.”
+Some of the ESTC records included in this corpus do not necessarily match my selection criteria (England, 1789-99), which is inevitably true of every corpus collected, and which I discuss in more detail in SECTION, Data Cleaning.

 My first source of ECCO metadata consisted of MARC records, kindly provided by University of Toronto libraries (my thanks to Leslie Barnes!).
 I requested information for all works published 1789-99 in the UK (so, including Ireland and Scotland, but excluding America.)

 My ECCO metadata presented particular challenges.
 I had access to MARC records, which stands for MAchine Readable Catalogue.
 At several points, I read this data with my feeble non-machine eyes in order to guide my data processing.
 Using MarcEdit, I converted these MARC records to csv files which could, in OpenRefine, be read, manipulated, and merged like my other corpora.
 Since I was not able to simply convert “all the MARC headings that exist” using MarcEdit, I used all numbers 1 to 999 and \[will\] delete empty columns.